DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The single biggest factor is who is holding the probe and where.
-A quick abdominal scan by your usual vet sits at one end, while a detailed heart scan (echocardiogram) by a cardiology specialist at a referral hospital sits at the other.
-The area matters too: scanning a single organ is simpler than a full abdominal survey.
-Many dogs need light sedation to stay still, which adds a drug and monitoring charge.
-If your vet takes a needle sample or fluid draw while scanning, laboratory fees follow.
-Location plays a part as well, with city and corporate-owned practices generally charging more than rural independents.
-Overall vet prices have climbed roughly 63% between 2016 and 2023, so figures your neighbour quotes from a few years ago will look low.
+A quick abdominal scan by your usual vet sits at one end, while a detailed heart scan, an echocardiogram, done by a cardiology specialist at a referral hospital sits at the other.
+The area matters too: scanning a single organ is simpler and quicker than a full abdominal survey covering the liver, spleen, kidneys, bladder and gut.
+Many dogs need light sedation to stay still for a clear image, and that adds a drug and monitoring charge on top of the scan fee.
+If your vet takes a needle sample or a fluid draw while the probe is still in place, laboratory fees follow, and those can rival the cost of the scan itself.
+Who owns the practice matters more than most owners realise.
+The Competition and Markets Authority found that corporate-owned practices charge around 18.3% more on average than independents, and vet groups have been buying up independent practices for years while often keeping the original name on the door, so ownership is not always obvious from outside.
+Location plays a part as well: city practices and referral centres in areas with higher running costs tend to charge more than rural independents.
+On top of all that, prices generally have moved a long way in a short time.
+The CMA recorded a 63% rise in vet prices between 2016 and 2023, so a figure a neighbour mentions from a few years back is not much use as a benchmark today.

 How to pay less

-- Ask whether your own vet can do the scan in-house before agreeing to a referral, as travelling to a specialist adds a consult fee on top.
+- Ask whether your own vet can do the scan in-house before agreeing to a referral.
+Travelling to a specialist adds a consult fee on top of the scan itself.

-- Request an itemised estimate that separates the scan, any sedation, and possible lab work so nothing is a surprise.
+- Request an itemised estimate that separates the scan, any sedation, and possible lab work so nothing lands as a surprise on the final invoice.

-- Check your pet insurance covers diagnostics and confirm your excess before booking, since imaging often tips a claim over the threshold.
+- Check your pet insurance covers diagnostics and confirm your excess before booking.
+Imaging often tips a claim over the threshold, so it is worth doing the sums first.

 - If sedation is optional for a calm dog, ask whether it can be skipped safely to remove that line from the bill.